davidfekke/fek.io/src/blog/2021-05-25/how-to-serialize-and-deserialize-objects-on-i-os.md

 }
 ```

-Now lets implement these two methods.
+Now lets' implement these two methods.
 For the `init?(coder: NSCoder)` we are going to want to make this a convenience init because we want it to call the existing `init` constructor once it has been decoded.

 ```swift
 public required convenience init?(coder: NSCoder) {